simeonkerkola/node-weather-app/README.md

-# node-weather-app
+# Weather App
-A weather application that interacts with Google Maps and Dark Sky
+A Nodejs based weather application that interacts with Google Maps and Dark Sky